usnews/brightspot-cms/docs/documentation/search-dari.md

 **Boosted Search**

-In Brightspot we can boost items where the search query matches the representative labels for each of the types included.
+In Brightspot you can boost items where the search query matches the representative labels for each of the types included.
 This boosted search uses the Relevancy standards present in Solr, which are explained here, on the [Solr Wiki](http://wiki.apache.org/solr/SolrRelevancyFAQ#How_can_I_increase_the_score_for_specific_documents).

 The default behavior in Brightspot is for the first `String` field in any object to become the label field.
 This can be programmed to be any field with the annotation `@LabelFields` (See below)